Gridlock Guy: Like snow days, Atlanta needs storm days - NewsBreak

 That was a mistake.

-When there is a known severe weather event, especially for morning and evening rush hours on weekdays, workplaces and schools need to treat those as snow days.
+When there is a known severe weather event, especially for morning and PM rush hours on weekdays, workplaces and schools need to treat those as snow days.

 For all the negatives from the COVID-19 pandemic, one major gain was the ability to work remotely.
 That capability is impossible for many jobs but those that allow this functionality should make it mandatory for days where severe weather intersects the commuting times.